-During the fair, local artists perform on their regional songs and display several folk dance forms such as Chholiya, Jhoras, Chancharis and many more.
+1. Folk Dance & Singing Performances.
+During the fair, local artists perform on regional songs and display several folk dance forms such as Chholiya, Jhoras, Chancharis, and many more.

-Chholiya.
-Chholiya is a folk dance form that belongs to Kumaun region of Uttarakhand.
+2. Chholiya.
+Chholiya is a folk dance form that belongs to the Kumaun region of Uttarakhand.
 It is performed by a group of men and women dressed in colourful attire.

-If you are at Uttarayani Fair, you will get insights into their lifestyle and one of the major things is to explore the local shops at fair.
+4. Shopping at Uttarayani.
+If you are at Uttarayani Fair, you will get insights into the locals’ lifestyle and one of the major things to explore is the local shops at the fair.
 Different household and handicraft items are sold here.
 Some of them are casks, bamboo items, baskets, copper pots and many more.

+5. Bagnath Temple.
 This ancient temple is one of the most popular temples in Uttarakhand.
-Every year the temple witnesses a huge number of Hindu pilgrimages to seek the blessings from Lord Shiva.
-It is situated at the confluence of Sarayu and Gomati rivers.
-The architectural marvel can be seen in the beautiful temple which is designed in basic North-Indian Nagar architecture.
-During the Shivaratri, the temple looks more enthusiastic and cheerful.
+Every year, the temple witnesses a huge number of Hindu devotees, seeking blessings from Lord Shiva.
+It is situated at the confluence of Sarayu and Gomati river.
+The architectural marvel is designed in basic North-Indian Nagar architecture.
+During Shivaratri, the temple looks more enthusiastic and cheerful.

 By Air.
 The nearest airport is the Pantnagar Airport which is located in the Kumaon Region.
 From there you will either have to catch a taxi or get some other means of transportation to reach your destination.

 By Road.
 The connectivity via road network is quite good.
-The well-connected highways are NH 108, NH 109, NH 121, etc. Both buses and taxis are available at regular intervals of time.
+The well-connected highways are NH 108, NH 109, NH 121, etc. Both buses and taxis are available at regular intervals.
 You can also travel via your own vehicle.

 By Rail.
-The Uttarakhand railways department is maintaining 16 big and small railway stations alike which connect Uttarakhand with major cities such as Lucknow, Delhi, Kolkata, Pantnagar, etc. All of these acts as contributing factors in making the whole traveling experience much easier and more joyful.
+The Uttarakhand railways department is maintaining 16 big and small railway stations alike that connect Uttarakhand with major cities such as Lucknow, Delhi, Kolkata, Pantnagar, etc. All of these act as contributing factors in making the whole travelling experience much easier and more joyful.

 14 January 2020